MUS8168 : Studies in Western Art Music

 Aims

-• To deepen students’ knowledge of topics and issues related to the study of Western Art Music, broadly conceived
+- To deepen students’ knowledge of topics and issues related to the study of cultural histories of music

 Outline Of Syllabus

-This module will take the form of two 5-week ‘projects’, led by different ICMuS academics, on topics related to their research specialisms.
-The topics offered will allow students to engage in depth with issues and techniques in the study of western art musics, broadly conceived; they will encourage students to interrogate contemporary and/or historical scholarly approaches and to think critically about western art music as a repertoire, as well as its associated ideas and practices.
+This module will take the form of two ‘projects’, led by different ICMuS academics, on topics related to their research specialisms.
+The topics offered will allow students to engage in depth with issues and techniques involved in studying cultural histories of music.

 Students will work closely with a variety of relevant primary and secondary materials in small-group teaching and independent study.
 They will go on to develop their own research question related to one or, if appropriate, both projects, through discussion with a supervisor.
-The projects on offer may include: studies in symphonic analysis; thinking globally about music history; issues in the notation of early music; musical culture and society in Early Modern England; and debates in the philosophy and theory of music.
+The projects on offer may include: thinking globally about music history; music and gender; music and materiality; art and vernacular music; and musical culture and society in Early Modern England.

 Teaching Methods